panmar/tetris3d/README.md

 * game should be made playable by experimenting with different playground dimensions and adjusting game pace
 * graphics: chosing theme would be a start, adjusting colors, postprocessing, etc.
 * I would like to made it so when a layer disappers it throws all containing cubes in all directions; it would require some physics (https://www.youtube.com/watch?v=4vG13BwerJ4)
-* filtered input, more fluent
+* filtered input, more fluent camera rotations
 * sound
-* score
+* tracking score
+* proper background animations
-* many, many more...
+* much, much more...